cynteo/cab-public-docs/README.md

 # Cynteo Alert Bridge Documentation

-Official documentation for Cynteo Alert Bridge - the automated integration between Azure Monitor and SolarWinds Service Desk.
+Official documentation for Cynteo Alert Bridge - the automated integration between Azure Monitor and your ITSM platform.

 ## 📖 About